henry-james-git/Henrys-First-Assingment/README.md

 <i>ow should you take this into account when forming a team? </i> <br> <br>
 I think that empowerment is a very effective tool in a team, because it can foster an environment of positivity and motivation.
 I believe that if you try see the best in people, they are more likely to give you their best.
 When forming a team I also see a parallel in emphasising group discussions and brainstorming, as this allows for all ideas to get out on the table.
 The better your team functions, the more you can keep individual egos at bay and get good results.

+<h1><u>Project Idea: FilmScore</u></h1><br><br>

+FilmScore is an idea for a subscription based, locally installed plug-in, linking video footage with a secure library of both royalty free and rights-managed music.
+The idea behind FilmScore it is to link filmmakers and large music publishers together inside the users video editing software, minimising both bandwidth usage and privacy concerns.
+By offering both an in house and premium library, FilmScore would be able to accomodate productions of all sizes; from small independent filmmakers, all the way up to large production companies.<br><br>

+With millions of film creators all over the world (Ask Wonder, 2017) there is a growing need for libraries of music content.
+There are many options that exist today such as Splice (Constine, 2018), Epidemics Sounds (Lunden, 2020) and FILMSTRO (Monlux, 2017); however none of these offer an all in one solution that offers an in house library and also links large publishers to filmmakers in one easy place.
+Users would be able to load the plug-in into their video editing software, and then test out different songs based on their search criteria. <br><br>

+The idea would have two seperate libraries, one for royalty free which comes inclusive with the monthly subscription, and another which artists and publishers can have registered profiles of their work.
+If for example, Warner Chappell publishing (of Kendrick Lamar and Eric Clapton fame [Warner Chappell, 2020] ) were registered as FilmScore publishers, their profiles would list their available songs and their estimated cost.
+After previewing how the song sounds over their work, a user would request to purchase the rights to the song, which may initiate an email chain (in the users local email) between the user and the publisher.
+Some smaller publishers and composers, may not require this and instead a user would be directed to a checkout.<br><br>

+FilmScore would run as a plugin with-in the video editing software, in a similar fashion to Twixtor or Boris FX Graffiti (Dudley, 2018).
+A user can open it without having to export any video from their session into an external program.
+The plug-in will have its own window and interface that opens up within the video editing software. <br><br>

+Searching in the app is in line with other music library apps and websites (Splice, 2020).
+A user would search with a range of tags which could be moods, feels, instrumentation.
+An example of this might be “Happy, Jazz, Trumpet” and all audio that has the relevant tags will appear in the results.
+A user could also search for a specific artist by typing their name.
+Also present in the search area is a customisable toggles, sliders and dropdown that allow the user to input a genre, tempo, tonality and key.
+Finally, a set of radio buttons that allow the user to select from the royalty free library, the rights managed library or both.
+The specificity in the search may have a slight learning curve to it, but with practice this should be as easy to manage as browser based audio libraries. <br><br>

+After a user has selected an audio file, with the timecode selected in their video editing software, they are able to run the audio in sync with the video timecode.
+There would also be an option to create a playlist within the plug-in , which means several options could be quickly tested at the same time.
+For example, if someone was looking for an ominous soundtrack, they could save 10 songs to a playlist with the tags and then try each one quickly over the scene.
+FilmScore would have a native audio reel within the software, so dragging the audio without moving the video will be easy to do.
+Once audio has been finalised, the user can press “lock audio” which will save the session with the relevant time codes and pieces.
+A user can then move on to the next timecode in their video session, and add a new piece of music from the search. <br><br>

+Film-score would also accept most audio file types from the local computer.
+This to to ensure that there is no navigating between two different locations within the video editing software for audio files.
+This ease of access means that FilmScore can operate as a users main interface for finalising the soundtrack to any video project. <br><br>

+To use FilmScore, the user would have a computer running either Windows 10 or OSX, and be running Adobe Premier Pro or Final Cut Pro.
+The plug in would use the extension native to the interface of the video editing software (Rouse, 2010).
+For example, the Windows 10 version of Adobe Premier version would be installed into the plug in folder native to C:\Program Files\Adobe\Common\Plug-Ins\CS6\MediaCore\ as a .PRM file (Toolfarm, 2014) .
+Premier is able to manually scan and locate  plug-ins within the media core folder (Waves, 2020) <br><br>

+To get FilmScore up and running, a server would need to be hired from a company like ServerMania (Glyzko, 2020) and/or hosting data on a cloud (Google, 2020) in a manner similar to Spotify (Toor, 2016).
+The size of the library would be limited by the amount of capital raised, but the hope would be to host at least 2.5tb of content upon release.
+According to the results of an online audio file size calculator(Crawley, 2020), 2tb equates to about 2000 hours of audio.
+The remaining 500gb would leave room to expand the library, and also potentially host other client data. <br><br>

+If the project was successful, then the plug-in would have created an easy way to connect filmmakers of all levels with professional publishers almost entirely within the confines of their Video Editing Software.
+This would provide a useful tool for many filmmakers who may not be aware of the processes involved in licensing and publishing.
+Keeping things inside a creative interface is becoming a crucial element of development in this area.
+As such, software ideas like this that can solve problems without having to disrupt workflow of the user. <br><br>

+References: <br><br>

+Kat V and Cara R 2017,<i> How many professional filmmakers are there globally?
+And how many by each major region?</i>, Ask Wonder 23 August, viewed September 19 2020 <https://askwonder.com/research/professional-filmmakers-globally-major-region-w6qs3lel4><br><br>

+Constine, Josh 2018,<i> Instead of Stealing Instruments, Musicians Turn to Splice</i>, Tech Crunch, 16 April, viewed 19 September 2020, <https://techcrunch.com/2018/04/16/splice-sounds/ >.<br><br>

+Lunden, I 2019, <i>Epidemic Sound raises $20M at a $370M valuation for its soundtrack music discovery and licensing platform</i>, Tech Crunch, 01 July, viewed 19 September, 2020 < https://tcrn.ch/2Jkowsx><br><br>

+Monlux, C 2017,<i> Filmstro Pro Offers Unique Control Over Your Videos Soundtrack</i>, Video Maker, 07 July, viewed September 19, 2020, <https://www.videomaker.com/article/r01/19106-review-filmstro-pro-offers-unique-control-over-your-videos-soundtrack><br><br>

+Warner Chappell, <i>Our Artists</i>, Warner Chappell, n.d., viewed 19 September 2020, <https://www.warnerchappell.com/our-artists><br><br>

+Dudley, D 2018, <i> 7 Essential Adobe Premiere Pro Plugins</i>, Flaunt Digital, 10 July, viewed September 19 2020 <https://flauntdigital.com/blog/7-essential-adobe-premiere-pro-plugins/><br><br>

+Splice, <i>Finding Sounds</i>, Splice n.d, viewed September 19, 2020 <https://support.splice.com/hc/en-us/articles/360015511193-Finding-Sounds ><br><br>

+Rouse 2010, M <i>PRM File Format</i>, Tech Target, 01 September, viewed September 19, 2020 < https://whatis.techtarget.com/fileformat/PRM-Adobe-Premiere-plug-in-file><br><br>

+Toolfarm 2014,<i> In Depth: Plug-ins Adobe After Effects CC and Premier PRO CC</i>, Toolfarm 04/02, viewed September 19, 2020 <https://www.toolfarm.com/tutorial/in_depth_plug_ins_adobe_after_effects_cc_and_premiere_pro_cc/><br><br>
+Waves 2020, <i>How to Find Your Plugins in Adobe Audition or Premier</i>, Waves 05/07, viewed 19 September 2020 <https://www.waves.com/support/how-to-find-your-plugins-in-adobe-audition><br><br>

+Glyzko, N 2020, <i>How Much Does it Cost to Rent a Server?</i>Server Mania 24/06, viewed 19 September 2020< https://www.servermania.com/kb/articles/how-much-does-it-cost-to-rent-a-server/><br><br>
+Google, n.d., Price List</i>, Google, viewed 19 Sept 2020, < https://cloud.google.com/pricing/list ><br><br>

+Toor, A 2016, <i>Spotify is Moving its Data to Google’s Servers</i>, The Verge 24/02, viewed September 19 2020,  <https://www.theverge.com/2016/2/24/11104446/spotify-google-cloud-platform><br><br>

+Crawley, C <i>Audio File Size Calculator</i>, Colin Crawley n.d, viewed 19 September 2020,  <https://www.colincrawley.com/audio-file-size-calculator/><br><br>